An Introduction to Resting Heart Rate

 If your RHR reaches its lowest point during the first half of your night, it can be a sign you've recovered well from the previous day.

 This has to do with the concept of heart rate stabilization.
-The general idea behind heart rate stabilization is that your sleep is split into 2 parts— repair & recharge.
+The general idea behind heart rate stabilization is that your sleep is split into two parts—repair and recharge.

 During repair, your body recovers from the previous day, and during recharge, your body gets ready for the coming day.
 Once your heart rate reaches its lowest point during the night (identifying “stabilization”), the transition from repair to recharge is made.
 Thus, the sooner your heart rate can reach its true nighttime low, the more time your body gets to spend refueling for the day ahead.